-Once adopted, the Strategy will become an addendum to Council's LGA-wide Land Use Strategy and form the basis for strategic planning considerations within the Strategy Area.
+As an addendum to Council's LGA-wide Land Use Strategy, the Cobbora Strategy will form the basis for strategic planning considerations within the Strategy Area.
 This could result in changes to Council's planning controls, including its LEP (e.g. land use zonings, minimum lot size standards, overlay mapping) or DCP.
 Specific actions will be set out in an Implementation Plan, which will accompany the finalised Strategy.